apache/maven-doxia/doxia-modules/doxia-module-markdown/src/test/resources/metadata.md

-title: A Title & a 'Test'
+title: A title
-author: Somebody 'Nickname' Great <somebody@somewhere.org>
+author: Somebody

-date: 2013 © Copyleft
+date: 2013
-keywords: maven,doxia,markdown

-# The document with look-alike header
+# The document

-copyright: none
+Some text

 ## A subheading